Skip to main content

 When should I walk away from a deck quote?

-You should walk away from a quote immediately if the contractor is not licensed with the California Contractors State License Board (CSLB) or cannot provide proof of liability and workers' compensation insurance.
-High-pressure sales tactics, like offering a 'today only' discount, are another major red flag.
-Refusal to provide a list of at least three recent local references, including one project you can visit in person, is a deal-breaker.
-Finally, if a contractor is dismissive of the permit process or suggests doing the work without one, they are not a professional.
-A lowball quote that is significantly cheaper than all others is also a warning sign; it likely means they've missed major scope items or are planning to use substandard labor or materials.
+A contractor must provide proof of their CSLB license, liability insurance, and workers' compensation.
+Be cautious of unprofessional conduct, such as offering a 'today only' discount to rush your decision.
+A reputable builder will willingly provide a list of at least three recent local references, including one project you can visit in person.
+Any suggestion to skip the official permit process is a serious warning sign.
+A quote that is significantly cheaper than all others is also a concern, as it likely means the contractor missed major scope items or plans to use poor quality labor or materials.

 What's the fastest way to blow a deck budget in San Jose?

-The fastest way to blow your budget is through mid-project scope creep.
-Deciding you want to add a built-in outdoor kitchen with a gas grill after the deck frame is already built is a classic example.
-This requires tearing up completed work, re-running utilities, and adding new structural supports, creating expensive change orders and delays.
-Similarly, changing your mind on the decking material from a standard composite to a premium hardwood after the material has been ordered can incur restocking fees and completely alter the project's cost structure.
-To avoid this, finalize every single design detail, from the railing style to the location of every electrical outlet, before you sign the contract and construction begins.
+A classic example is deciding to add a built-in outdoor kitchen with a gas grill after the deck frame is already built.
+This requires tearing up completed work, re-running utilities, and adding new structural supports.
+Similarly, changing your mind on decking material from a standard composite to a premium hardwood after the material has been ordered can incur restocking fees and completely alter the project's cost structure.
+Finalizing details from the railing style to the location of every electrical outlet beforehand is critical.

-Ready to Start Your driveway Project?
+Ready to scope a driveway project?